-68000 was the best of the CISC microprocessor designs.
-Architecturally, 68000 was a 32-bit CPU, as its registers were 32-bits though its data bus was 16-bits.
-Although a CISC design, its instruction set was lucid and utilitarian.
-Its instruction set was considered orthogonal because all addressing modes were available to most instructions.
-It had a 32-bit flat memory model.
-Had a 24-bit (16MB) physical address space.
+68000 was the best CISC microprocessor design.
+Architecturally, 68000 was a 32-bit CPU, as its registers were 32-bits (though data bus was 16-bits).
+Although a CISC microprocessor, its instruction set was well-designed, lucid, practical.
+Instruction set was "orthogonal" as all addressing modes were available in most instructions.
+Memory model was 32-bit directly-addressed.
+68000 had a 24-bit (16MB) physical address space.
 Privilege level model was simple.
 Difference in supervisor mode was a supervisor SP and access to interrupt controls.
 As 68000 architecture was designed right from its beginning, it didn't change fundamentally across generations (68000, 68020, 68030, 68040, 68060).

 D0..D7 data registers A0..A6 address registers A7/USP stack pointer (user mode) A7/SSP stack pointer (supervisor mode) CCR flags register